valeriosillari/zitronenstrasse/README.md

 ### NICE TO HAVE

-- error page : 1) use layout, show FOOTER.
-2) no transition effect 3) button back with NO js
 - filter (where) for data of single page (gql query)
 - load data at page switch? cannot pre generated all data? >> REAL STATIC + git hooks?
 - check speed insight (June 2019). load map better (and later), for performance